samikshaglv/-OrderHistoryApp/README.md

 Once the CSV is generated, a "Download CSV" link will appear.
 Click this link to download the CSV file.

 4. Project Structure
-**Models**: Defines the User and Order models with validations and associations.
+**Models**: Defines the User, Order, and Product models with validations and associations.
 **Controllers**: Handles the logic for displaying users and generating/downloading CSV files.
 **Jobs**: Contains the OrderCsvJob for generating CSV files in the background.
 **Views**: Contains the HTML and ERB files for rendering the user interface.